 The component is further bifurcated into solution, service, and platform.

-The solution-based segment is expected to grow at a CAGR of 37% and reach USD 4,915 billion by 2030.
+The solution-based segment is expected to grow at a CAGR of 27% by 2030.
 This growth is attributable to an increasing number of businesses adopting IoT technology.
 In addition, businesses are searching for novel approaches to differentiate themselves from their rivals and neutralize the risks posed by new entrants.
 The Internet of Things is becoming more popular for establishing new revenue streams and expanding profit margins.
 Connected solutions allow businesses to perform real-time asset monitoring, which in turn helps businesses improve their operational efficiency.
 For example, 4G LTE connectivity and battery-powered sensors in shipping containers to monitor temperature changes affect the product's quality.

 The solution segment is again divided into manufacturing execution systems, customer experience management, business analytics, application value management, and remote monitoring.